Mastera21/FPSCustomAnimations/README.md

 # FPSCustomAnimations

-This are my first Custom FPS Animations made in (UE5) Unreal Engine 5.
+This are my first Custom FPS Animations made in Blender works for (UE5) Unreal Engine 5.

 # Using Applications:
 - Unreal Engine 5.